KelvinLao-0604/KelvinLao-Projects/README.md

 # KelvinLao-Projects
 This is a repository where I store all the projects I have worked on so far.

+### Wait-4-What:
+I worked in a team of 6 to develop this app for JR Pace.
+The goal of this app is to help users find a place to eat when they are short on time.
+The app uses the user's current location and uses the Google Maps API to estimate a travel time to the location.
+This travel time is combined with an estimated wait time so users can make a restaurant choice based on how much time they have available.
+The link to this app is [here.](https://jr-pace.web.app/)

 ### NU Room:
-This is an app I worked in a team of 6 to develop.
+This is an app where I worked in a team of 6 to develop.
 The goal of this app is to help Northwestern students easily find roommates they're compatible with.
 Users fill out a form and then are able to see others who have similar preferences and can match with them.
 The link to this app is [here.](https://nu-room-92e71.web.app/)

 ### Photo App:
 This is an instagram clone I'm currently working on for my web development class.
 We are working with HTML, CSS, JS, SQL, and React.